xigxog/kubefox/docs/quickstart.md

     Have a nice day! 👋
     ```

-Next you need to install the KubeFox Helm Chart.
-This will start the KubeFox
+Now, install the KubeFox Helm Chart to initiate the KubeFox operator on your
-operator on your Kubernetes cluster.
-It is responsible for managing KubeFox
-platforms and apps.
+Kubernetes cluster.
+The operator manages KubeFox platforms and apps.

 ```{ .shell .copy }
 helm upgrade kubefox kubefox \